andrealoddo/wbc-real-application-scenario/README.md

 ALL-IDB is a public image dataset described in the following article: https://ieeexplore.ieee.org/document/6115881 More information can be found @ https://homes.di.unimi.it/scotti/all/

 # R-WBC
-R-WBC is a public image dataset described in the following article: ToDo More information can be found @ ToDo
+R-WBC is a public image dataset described in the following article: https://www.biorxiv.org/content/10.1101/2021.05.02.442287v1.full More information can be found @ https://www.raabindata.com/free-data/

 # LICENSE
 MIT License